These guys have an unlimited budget and are the ultimate description of “High Speed Low Drag”.

 List of the contents you can put in the hard case:

-You will want to small mini-tool to fit in the case so that you will have room for other goodies.
+You will want to make room for this mini-tool to fit in the case so that you will have room for other goodies.

 The Potable Aqua Water Treatment bottle contains 50 tablets; you use two per quart of water.